LoyolaChicagoBooks/scalaworkshop/_sources/20-cs1/cs1.rst.txt

    with
    words

-There are other higher-order methods that are very accessible for CS1 students such as ``count``, ``exists``, and ``forall``, all of which take predicate functions on a single argument.
-There are more complex methods like the ``reduce`` methods and ``fold`` methods that can be very helpful, but which are more challenging for CS1 students to understand.
+There are other higher-order methods that are very accessible for introductory CS and DS students such as ``count``, ``exists``, and ``forall``, all of which take predicate functions on a single argument.
+There are more complex methods like the ``reduce`` methods and ``fold`` methods that can be very helpful, but which are more challenging for introductory CS and DS students to understand.
 We use these occasionally in this workshop but recommmend that they be used sparingly and with an emphasis on clarity (as opposed to conciseness).